linuxdeepin/dde-manual-content/src/assets/dde/en_US/d_dde.md

 ![0|welcome](fig/d_welcome.png)

 Once login, you are ready to experience deepin Desktop Environment.
-It is comprised of Desktop, Dock, Launcher, Control Center and Window Manager, which serve as the basis for your system.
+It is comprised of Desktop, Dock, Launcher, Control Center and Window Manager, which serves as the basis for your system.

 ## Desktop